Daria Leygonie-Fialko: Career

-During her studies at the university, from 1997 to 1999, Daria worked as a journalist in the press service of the Ukrainian TV channel "1 + 1", at the same time she was an interpreter and moderator of press conferences at "Molodist" film festival.
+During her studies at the university, from 1997 to 1999, Fialko worked as a journalist in the press service of the Ukrainian TV channel "1+1", at the same time she was an interpreter and moderator of press conferences at "Molodist" film festival.

-From 2002 to 2005 Daria was the Head of Film Acquisitions at 1+1 TV channel, and in 2005 she became the Programming Director of this channel.
+From 2002 to 2005 Fialko was the Head of Film Acquisitions at 1+1 TV channel, and in 2005 she became the Programming Director of this channel.

-Three years later, in 2008, Daria started her work at the Star Media film company as the Producer-In-Chief of television projects.
+Three years later, in 2008, Fialko started her work at the Star Media film company as the Producer-In-Chief of television projects.
 Among her projects are such popular Ukrainian shows as "Maidan's" and "Maidan's-2" on Inter TV channel, "People's Star-2" ("People's Star") and "People's Star-3" on "Ukraine" and others.
-In 2011 Daria has left the Star Media film company.
+In 2011 Fialko has left the Star Media film company.

 From December 2011 until August 2016, she was the General Manager of the Russian TV-channel TV-3.

-From September 2016 until April 2018, Daria worked as the General Manager of CTC, the biggest entertainment channel in Russia.
+From September 2016 until April 2018, Fialko worked as the General Manager of CTC, the biggest entertainment channel in Russia.

-In June 2018, Daria Leygonie-Fialko founded the TV production company Space together with her partner Katerina Laskari.
+In June 2018, Fialko founded the TV production company Space together with her partner Kateryna Laskari.
 Space has been created as a full-cycle production house, as well as a creative producer's centre, generating content for Ukraine and worldwide.

-One of the first projects were the Ukrainian series "SLID" ("Trace") and "SLIPA" ("The Blind") for STB TV channel.
-The company produces comedies, detective stories, sports dramas, melodramas etc., such as "Nevirna" ("The Adulteress"), "Ridnya" ("The Kinfolk”), “Vodna polizia” ("Water Police”), "Last Axel", "DreamTeam" and others.
+One of the first projects were the Ukrainian series "Trace" and "The Blind" for STB TV channel.
+The company produces comedies, detective stories, sports dramas, melodramas etc., such as "The Adulteress", "The Kinfolk", "Water Police", "Last Axel", "DreamTeam" and others.

 According to the independent study by MRM (Media Resources Management), Space Production became the leader in terms of the number of episodes produced for Ukrainian television in 2020.

-In March 2022, together with other biggest names in Ukrainian TV production industry, Daria co-founded The Organization of Ukrainian Producers (OUP).
+In March 2022, together with other biggest names in Ukrainian TV production industry, Fialko co-founded The Organization of Ukrainian Producers (OUP).
 The main task of OUP is to film documentary projects and feature films on Russian military aggression on the territory of Ukraine.
+During its first years, OUP produced 14 projects, including the documentaries "Art in War" and "Blackout.
+Christmas".
+In 2023, the documentary "Art in War", produced by SPACE Production in co-production with the German company BROADVIEW and in partnership with the Organization of Ukrainian Producers (OUP), was broadcast on ARTE.

+Daria Leygonie-Fialko, together with her business partner, co-founder of SPACE Production Kateryna Laskari, are actively developing co-productions worldwide.
+The company currently has a number of projects in different stages of realisation.

+In April 2024, SPACE Production launched a new brand for the Ukrainian TV channel STB.
+That was the television series C.O.D.E., which quickly became a landmark event on the Ukrainian television market.
+From its very first weeks, C.O.D.E. soared to the top of the prime-time ratings, claiming the first spot among Ukrainian broadcasters.